Are You Facing A Traffic Violation?

 Traffic violations can be problematic for drivers for many reasons.
-Although much of the public will associate traffic violations with at most a fine and a possible increase in car insurance premiums, these offenses should always be taken seriously.
-Traffic violations can have both financial and legal consequences and failing to properly address them may lead a driver to forfeit their license, face serious fines, and potentially even spend time in jail.
+Although much of the public will associate traffic violations with, at most, a fine and a possible increase in a car insurance premium, these offenses should always be taken seriously.
+Traffic violations can have both financial and legal consequences, and failing to properly address them may lead a driver to forfeit their license, face serious fines and, potentially, even spend time in jail.

-New Jersey law identifies numerous moving violations, which occur whenever a driver commits an infraction while the vehicle is in operation.
-These violations can be as minor as failing to give a proper signal or as severe as allegations of driving under the influence (DUI) of alcohol or drugs.
-Each infraction is set out in NJ traffic laws and each violation assesses a certain fine and number of points on your license as a penalty.
+Moving violations occur whenever a driver commits an infraction while the vehicle is in operation.
+These violation allegations can be as minor as failing to properly signal or as severe as driving under the influence (DUI) of alcohol or drugs.
+Each infraction is listed in New Jersey traffic laws and assesses a certain fine and number of points on your license as a penalty.
 Some of the more common moving violations include the following:

 Driving While Suspended

-In New Jersey, it is against the law for people to drive if their licenses have been either suspended or revoked.
+It is against the law for people to drive if their licenses have been either suspended or revoked.
 Even though driving while suspended is strictly against the law, many individuals continue to drive without a valid license for a number of reasons.
-No matter what the reason, however, individuals convicted of driving while suspended may face significant fines, jail time, or both.
+No matter what the reason, however, individuals convicted of driving while suspended may face significant fines, jail time or both.
 In fact, New Jersey law requires that repeat offenders face mandatory time in jail.

 Drivers may also face financial repercussions from third parties due to traffic convictions.
 These can include increases or cancellation of insurance premiums as well as the payment of damages to victims who bring a civil suit against the driver for injuries caused by the traffic violation.

 Traffic violations also have immigration and deportation implications.
 Police will often use a routine traffic stop as an excuse to uncover undocumented immigrants and begin the removal process.
 Our lawyers can help fight against deportation and removal.